Regions of Denmark

 The small archipelago of Ertholmene to the northeast of Bornholm is not part of any region or municipality.
 Its inhabitants do not pay municipal taxes, nor did they pay the central government's health care contribution tax (2007 until 2018) or the tax levied by counties prior to 2007.

 The representative organisation Danske Regioner was set up on 23 March 2006.
 It is an advocacy and lobbying organisation speaking on behalf of all of the regions, including negotiating labour contracts, etc. The organization also maintains an office in Brussels (as did its predecessor, Amtsrådsforeningen).
 As a central representation of the Danish healthcare system, it has rather large, although unofficial, powers.
 Its equivalent before 2006 was Amtsrådsforeningen (ARF), the organisation of county representations, which had a comparatively larger power.

+The government is currently working on merging the Zealand Region and Capital Region into one region named Eastern Denmark from 1 January 2027.
+The council in the merged region will have 47 members elected in the 2025 Danish local elections.
+They will be seated in the present-day Region Sjælland seat Sorø.
+The law setting up the new region has been approved by the lawmakers of the national parliament the Folketing, and signed by the head of state 20 June 2025.

 List of regions

+Population numbers in this table will not be updated.
+For 1 January population every year, see below Regions of Denmark#Population growth.

 a The regions themselves use English names that are not necessarily a verbatim rendering of the Danish name.

 b Area and population figures do not add up.
 Land area: 42,394 km2 (16,368 sq mi).
 Inland water area: 500 to 700 km2 (193 – 270 sq mi).
 Ertholmene included in totals.
 Statistikbanken.dk/FOLK1A+FOLK1AM (monthly population numbers).

 Names in English

 Like their geographical areas, the names of several regions are neologisms.
 The term Syddanmark (Southern Denmark) was known before the reform, but not in the present meaning.
-It was sometimes used to refer to Denmark proper as opposed to the North Atlantic parts of the Danish realm, the Faroe Islands and Greenland.
+It was sometimes used to refer to Denmark proper as opposed to the North Atlantic parts of the Danish Realm, the Faroe Islands and Greenland.
 The term Midtjylland was, and in common use still is, used to describe the interior centre of Jutland, but never the coastal areas of the peninsula (West Jutland and East Jutland).

 The Regions of North Jutland and Central Jutland have chosen to market themselves internationally under the names of North Denmark Region and Central Denmark Region, respectively, although in Denmark these geographical terms have no traditional use and may be confusing.

 The government most often uses the Danish names in English-language publications or directly translated English names (e.g. Greater Copenhagen, Zealand, North Jutland, Southern Denmark, Central Jutland).

 Strictly speaking, there is no authority defining the correct English names since the official names are stipulated in a law existing only in a Danish version.